5 Ways 3D Scanning is Transforming Education for Both Teachers and Students

 3D scanning is used in RPD (Rapid Product Development) to effectively compress product design and development cycle time.
 Speeding up the design process gives students more freedom to play, initiate, and follow through on their ideas within the time constraints of classroom scheduling.
 3D scanning circumvents the long hours required to build 3D models from scratch in computer software, and students gain a sense of ownership and accomplishment when they scan their own models, rather than snag a pre-made model off of Thingiverse or Shapeways to use in their projects.

-3D scans allow students to physically and then digitally model abstract concepts.
+3D scanning is transforming education by allowing students to physically and then digitally model abstract concepts.
 They also allow for reverse engineering; where objects lacking technical drawings are deconstructed and understood.
 Students can create, scan, and study the nature of a piece of equipment or part.
 After being studied, the model can be reshaped, resized, or repurposed, to fit a new circumstance, or students could be challenged to recreate their own version of a pre-existing structure.

 “3D scanning is all about student empowerment,” says Jim Flanagan, chief learning services officer at ISTE.
 “It teaches them industry principles such as human-centered design, which includes everything from ideation to rapid prototyping.
 That enables a broad group of students to deeply understand these important concepts.”